DSSG-Firebird/interactive-map/Main%20Map%20Files/README_index.md

 <br><br><br><br>

-##### written by Oliver Haimson, with Michael Madaio, Xiang Cheng and Wenwen Zhang <br>on behalf of Data Science for Social Good, Atlanta<br> for Atlanta Fire Rescue Department
+##### written by Michael Madaio, with Xiang Cheng, Oliver Haimson, and Wenwen Zhang <br>on behalf of Data Science for Social Good, Atlanta<br> for Atlanta Fire Rescue Department